-Now that you have cleaned the bowl, nut and replaced the needles, it is time to clean the carburetor.
+Now that you have cleaned the bowl and nut and replaced the needle, it is time to clean the carburetor.
 Use the carburetor cleaner to clean the carburetor and all of the holes.

 Like with the nut, use a pin to clean inside the carburetor holes.
 If any of the holes are clogged, the carburetor may not work.